top of page

 Health and Safety

 You can be reassured that infection prevention is taken very seriously.
 Everything is either disposed of or disinfected between patients.
 Our space is ventilated for continuous air flow and a half-hour appointment allocated to each patient to allow time to air the clinic in between.
-Staff are Covid-19 vaccinated.
-Please do not hesitate to contact me using the contact form or via telephone.
+Please do not hesitate to contact us using the contact form or via telephone.

 Hear what our customers say